Recommended Books

 —Erasmus of Rotterdam

-I read dozens of books each year.
+I read about 100 books each year.
 Which ones stick out most in my memory?

 Here are some of my top recommendations, particularly for college students and other young people.